FOLLOW US

 Organised crime

 There are regular incidents of violent crime among organised crime gangs involved in drug trafficking, particularly in Antwerp, Brussels and other large cities.
-The risk mostly affects those involved in drug crime, but remain vigilant if you suspect illegal activity.
+Confrontations between rival gangs have led to violent incidents including stabbings, shootings and use of homemade explosives.
+The risk mostly affects those involved in drug crime, but there is always the risk of being in the wrong place at the wrong time.
+Remain vigilant if you suspect illegal activity.
 Follow the advice of local authorities.

 There have been reports of truck and van drivers being approached at parking lots or service stations by organised crime groups and asked to smuggle products to the UK (‘window tapping’).
 If you see anything suspicious, report it to local police authorities.